mbaniadam/simple-ufw-ip-blocker/README.md

-# Simple IP blocker in UFW firewall
+# Simple IP blocker in UFW firewall based on expiry date

 This repository contains a simple Python script that integrates with a Postgres database and firewall rules based on IP addresses and expiration dates.
 The script retrieves IP addresses and expiry dates from user input, inserts them into a Postgres database running in a Docker container, and calculates the expiry dates.
 If an IP address with an expired date is found, the script sends a command to the UFW firewall to block that IP.